-If you ever visit us, the first thing you will notice about my son is his obsession with doors.
+The first thing you’ll notice about my son is his love for doors.

 He loves watching people open and close doors.
-Now that he is able to twist the doorknobs himself, he enjoys standing at any door he finds and opening/closing it repeatedly.
+Now that he is able to twist the doorknobs himself, he enjoys standing at a door to open and close it repeatedly.

 Most people find it odd.
 Most therapists assume the need for intervention.
 Many silently wonder if we, the parents, reinforced the behavior by not putting a stop to it long ago.

-This post is intended to illustrate how accepting a child’s fixation is not a form of laziness on the part of the parent, but a form of recognition.
-Further, I share how to hone those fixations to the child’s benefit.
+This post is intended to illustrate how accepting a child’s ‘fixation” is not a form of laziness on the part of the parent, but a form of recognition.
+Further, I share how to look at “fixations” as passions instead, and embrace them!